Video Streaming Solutions in the NATO-AGS Program

 - Operational Workstations – provide to the operator HMI implementation for digital motion imagery visualization with functionalities for pause, slow play, a replay of sequences and timeframes (including true speed, slow and fast forward/backward views), and to skip back to real-time view, as well as functionality for still frame capture in STANAG 4545.

-The three modules are interacting among themselves and with the external systems to implement two major scenarios.
+The three modules interact among themselves and with the external systems to implement two significant scenarios.

 Read more details about the NATO AGS Project.

 Download Bianor’s OTT Video Streaming Essentials Fact Sheet to learn more about the five most crucial components in video streaming.